DigitME2/oee_server/README.md

 ## Setup

-The software can be automatically set up running this command in a terminal in Ubuntu 22.04 (Press Ctrl + Alt + T to open a terminal).
+The software can be automatically set up by running this command in a terminal in Ubuntu 22.04 (Press Ctrl + Alt + T to open a terminal).

 ```
 sudo bash <(curl -sL https://raw.githubusercontent.com/DigitME2/oee_server/production/install.sh)